KennedyCox/feecting-scripts/README.md

-# feecting-scripts
-This is a repository for my becoming a #FEECTING programmer.
+This folder is the corpus directory for #feecting scripts for the corpus.